Joan Sutherland Theatre, Sydney Opera House

 |Lighting Designer||Nick Schlieper|

-Running time: approximately 2 hours & 40 minutes, including two 20-minute intervals.
+Running time: approximately two hours and fifty minutes, including two intervals.

 In a beautiful church, the painter Cavaradossi is working.
 When an escaped prisoner bursts in, Cavaradossi risks his own life to help Angelotti hide from the Fascist police.
 But Cavaradossi’s lover, Tosca, overhears him talking and becomes jealous.
 In spite of Cavaradossi’s ardent assurances of love, it is easy for the chief of police, Scarpia to fan the flames of her jealousy.
 He wants Tosca for himself.

 Scarpia arrests Cavaradossi on suspicion of aiding Angelotti, and as he is tortured, Tosca is made to listen to his cries.
 She has a fateful choice before her: give into the hateful Scarpia’s lascivious demands and save her lover’s life, or save her honour and kill Cavaradossi.
 In that terrible moment, Tosca makes a choice, and the consequences play out in a heart-rending Act III.

 Angelotti, who has just escaped from prison, finds a key left for him in a church by his sister, the Marchesa Attavanti, and hides in the Attavanti chapel.
 The sacristan enters, grumbling about having to clean the painter Cavaradossi's brushes.
 Cavaradossi returns to his work and, when Angelotti emerges from hiding, promises to help him but tells him to hide again when they hear Tosca approaching.
 Although she begins to suspect that he is having an affair with the Marchesa, Cavaradossi reassures her of his love before she leaves.